 Patterson Belknap Webb & Tyler LLP (“Patterson Belknap” or the “Firm”) is a limited liability partnership registered under the laws of the State of New York and located only in New York.
-This Privacy Policy explains how we collect, use, and safeguard information about visitors to our office, as well as users of our site, blog, other news, informational, and social media we may offer, and newsletter subscribers.
+We respect your privacy and this Privacy Policy explains how we collect, use, and safeguard information about visitors to our office, as well as users of our site, blogs, other news, informational, and social media we may offer, and recipients of email campaigns.
 If you are or if you become a client of Patterson Belknap we may use information about you in additional ways.

 This Policy does not apply to information provided to us in the course of our attorney-client relationships or protected by confidentiality, the attorney-client privilege, the attorney work product doctrine, or any other applicable privilege or protection.
 Nothing in this Policy should be construed to create an attorney-client relationship with visitors to our site.